 Immediately prior to the consummation of this offering, Artisan Partners Holdings will issue to each holder of preferred units of Artisan Partners Holdings (including Artisan Partners Asset Management) a number of CVRs, the partnership CVRs, equal to the number of preferred units held by such holder (such partnership CVRs may only be transferred or exchanged together with a corresponding number of preferred units), and Artisan Partners Asset Management Inc. will issue to each holder of convertible preferred stock a number of CVRs, the public company CVRs, equal to the number of shares of convertible preferred stock held by such holder.
 Upon the exchange of a preferred unit of Artisan Partners Holdings for a share of our convertible preferred stock, the corresponding partnership CVR will be exchanged for a public company CVR, and Artisan Partners Asset Management Inc. will hold the partnership CVR.
-The CVRs may not be transferred except in a distribution by an H&F holder to its partners or shareholders, as applicable, together with the corresponding preferred units or convertible preferred stock, as the case may be.
+The CVRs may not be transferred except in a distribution by an H&F holder to its partners or shareholders, as applicable.
 Holders of convertible preferred stock may convert shares of such stock into shares of our Class A common stock (and thereafter sell such shares of Class A common stock) without transferring, or terminating any of their rights with respect to, public company CVRs that they hold.